UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 ## Future Works

-In this project, we only used a portion of the TED-LIUM dataset for network training, validating and testing due to timing constraint and training time consideration.
+In this project, we only used a portion of the TED-LIUM dataset for network training, validation and testing due to timing constraint and training time consideration.
 To improve the model, more data should be used to train the network in order to achieve better performance, bias/variance tradeoff and avoid overfitting problem.
-Other than TED-LIUM dataset, other dataset should also be considered to improve the variablity of the training dataset to further improve the trained model.
+Other than TED-LIUM dataset, other dataset should also be considered to improve the variability of the training dataset to further improve the trained model.

 We did not have time to test whether this model is able to generate successful adversarial examples before SAM channel and we only demonstrated the the accuracy we can obtain on testing dataset.
 Combining our work and adversarial examples generation works such as Moustafa Alzantot's work or Nicholas Carlini's work is definitely the further direction of this project.
 Either we can keep the separated training and tune our network based on testing result or we can combine these two network and train it as one model.

-## Conclution
+## Conclusion

 Current research in the field does not provide an efficient approach for air attacks targeting home assistant devices.
 DolphinAttack requires very special hardware equipment to generate ultrasound whereas CommanderSong generates extremely noisy results which are easily noticed.
 We proposed a new approach based on deep neural network to simulate the